MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/map-wizard-and-map-layer-wizard-report-builder-and-ssrs.md

     -   [What are rules?](#Rules)

  After you add a map or map layer and preview the report, you can change map and map layer options that you set in the wizards.
-For more information, see [Customize the Data and Display of a Map or Map Layer &#40;Report Builder and SSRS&#41;](../../reporting-services/report-design/customize-the-data-and-display-of-a-map-or-map-layer-report-builder-and-ssrs.md).
+For more information, see [Customize the Data and Display of a Map or Map Layer &#40;Power BI Report Builder&#41;](customize-the-data-and-display-of-a-map-or-map-layer-report-builder-and-ssrs.md).

- For more information about maps, see [Maps &#40;Report Builder and SSRS&#41;](../../reporting-services/report-design/maps-report-builder-and-ssrs.md).
-For step-by-step instructions to add a map to a report, see [Tutorial: Map Report &#40;Report Builder&#41;](../../reporting-services/tutorial-map-report-report-builder.md).
+ For more information about maps, see [Maps &#40;Power BI Report Builder&#41;](maps-report-builder-and-ssrs.md).
+For step-by-step instructions to add a map to a report, see [Tutorial: Map Report &#40;Power BI Report Builder&#41;](/sql/reporting-services/tutorial-map-report-report-builder.md).

 ##  <a name="SpatialDataSource"></a> Choose a source of spatial data
  On this page, specify the spatial data source and which spatial data to include.
-Spatial data can come from the map gallery, an ESRI Shapefile, or a dataset query that specifies [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] spatial data from a [!INCLUDE[sql2008-md](../../includes/sql2008-md.md)] or later version database.
+Spatial data can come from the map gallery, an ESRI Shapefile, or a dataset query that specifies SQL server spatial data.

  You can use the same source or a different source of spatial data for each layer, but you must specify the source every time you add a layer.
 When the spatial data is from the map gallery or an ESRI Shapefile, the spatial data source is not a separate report item.
 It does not appear in the Report Data pane.